microsoft/pxt-calliope/docs/courses/csintro/finalproject/project.md

 4/3: 45 min.
 Hot glued NeoPixel strip to outside of dinosaur, finished painting<br/>
 4/4: 30 min.
 Coded lighting patterns in pxt._

-**Teacher Note:** We generally don't accept late work logs.
+**Teacher note:** We generally don't accept late work logs.
 If a student simply didn't have time to do any work on the project, he should still file a work log, and report that no work got done.
 Work logs are worth a few points each, so missing one or two isn't a problem, but if it happens a lot it's usually time to do a check-in with that student and see where she is with the project.

-## Record of Thinking
+## Record of thinking
 A Record of Thinking is like a journal entry (or like the reflection that you did for the mini-project) that tells the story of your learning throughout the past week.
 Go through your work logs for the week and look at what you did, where you got stuck, and how you figured it out.

 Then write a 150- to 300-word Record of Thinking addressing the following: